Jae Steele, MACP, BHSc, RP(Q), RHN

 I delight in working collaboratively with clients in holistic and trauma-informed ways, incorporating humour and mindfulness.
 I endeavour to be humble, with a decolonized, intersectional and otherwise anti-oppressive stance.
 I appreciate individual identity and collectivism.
 I celebrate diverse gender expression and ways of building families.
 I value harm reduction and various recovery pathways.
 I want to help improve how we give and receive care in communities, rather than in isolation.

-And what did you do before you were a therapist?
+What did you do before you were a therapist?

 What do you like to do when you’re not working?